fimenten/costOfEquity/readme.md

 ## Usage

-To use this tool, run the `cost_of_equity.py` script with the following command:
+To use this tool, run the `costOfEquity.py` script with the following command:

 Where:
 - `<ticker>` is the ticker symbol for the stock you want to calculate the cost of equity for.
-For example, `4563.T` for Toyota Motor Corporation.
+For example, `4563.T` for アンジェス.
 - `<premium>` is the premium for the stock, in percent.
 - `--yfinance` is an optional flag that tells the script to use the `yfinance` library to retrieve the data.
 It is set to `True` by default.
 - `--beta <beta_value>` is an optional argument that specifies the beta value for the stock, if you don't want to use the default value retrieved from `yfinance`.